SAP/k8s-resource-validator/docs/DETAILS.md

 * `Job`
 * `CronJob`

-In order to support additional resources, you can specify which resources the `k8s-resource-validator` should handle: Place an `additionalResourceTypes.yaml` file in the default configuration directory.
+In order to support additional resources, you can specify which resources the Kubernetes Resource Validator should handle: Place an `additionalResourceTypes.yaml` file in the default configuration directory.

-If you are running in-cluster, you should separately grant the pod running the `k8s-resource-validator` permissions to read/list these additional resource types (see [RBAC](https://kubernetes.io/docs/reference/access-authn-authz/rbac/)).
+If you are running in-cluster, you should separately grant the pod running the Kubernetes Resource Validator permissions to read/list these additional resource types (see [RBAC](https://kubernetes.io/docs/reference/access-authn-authz/rbac/)).

 ## Running the Application
 This repo is a `go` library that is meant to be imported by other `go` applications.